VICTOR R. PRYBUTOK, PH.D. - Biography

-Dr. Victor R. Prybutok is the Vice Provost for Graduate Education and Dean of the Toulouse Graduate School at the University of North Texas and a Regents Professor of Decision Sciences in the Information Technology and Decision Sciences Department in the College of Business.
-He was awarded the University of North Texas Toulouse Scholar for the 2007-2008 academic year.
-Prior to becoming the Vice Provost he served as the Interim Dean of the College of Information at the University of North Texas from February 2016 to August 2016 and from fall 2014 to summer 2016 as the Associate Dean for Graduate Programs and Research in the College of Business at the University of North Texas.
-He also served as the Associate Dean of the Toulouse Graduate School at the University of North Texas from the summer 2010 to fall 2014 and was Director of the Center for Quality and Productivity in the College of Business at the University of North Texas (UNT) from 1991 to the summer of 2008.
+Dr. Victor R. Prybutok is Vice Provost for Graduate Education and Dean of the Toulouse Graduate School at the University of North Texas (UNT) and a Regents Professor of Decision Sciences in the Information Technology and Decision Sciences Department in UNT’s G. Brint Ryan College of Business.
+Prior to becoming the Vice Provost, he served as Associate Dean of the Toulouse Graduate School from summer 2010 to fall 2014 and was Director of the Center for Quality and Productivity in the college of business from 1991 to the summer of 2008.
+He also served as the Interim Dean of UNT’s College of Information UNT from February 2016 to August 2016 and from fall 2014 to summer 2016 as the Associate Dean for Graduate Programs and Research in the college of business.
+He was awarded UNT’s Toulouse Scholar Award for the 2007-2008 academic year.

-Dr. Prybutok has authored over 200 journal articles, more than 300 conference presentations/proceedings, and several book chapters in applied and theoretical areas of information systems measurement, quality control, risk assessment, applied statistics, and the instruction of statistics.
-He has over 9900 citations and an H factor of 46 is Google Scholar.
+Dr. Prybutok has authored more than 250 journal articles and 350 conference presentations/proceedings, and several book chapters in applied and theoretical areas of information systems measurement, quality control, risk assessment, applied statistics, and the instruction of statistics.
+He has more than 16,000 citations and an H factor of 58 in Google Scholar.

-Without the benefit of higher education, Dr Prybutok’s significant accomplishments would not have been possible for a first-generation college student whose family was impoverished due to his father’s extended illness and death when Prybutok was 10 years old.
-As a result of the opportunity that was afforded him by higher education Dr. Prybutok has dedicated his academic career to providing the same opportunities to other underprivileged students.
-He is a creative administrator that works to engage faculty in solving problems and creating opportunities for all students.
+Without the benefit of higher education, Dr. Prybutok’s significant accomplishments would not have been possible for a first-generation college student whose family was impoverished due to his father’s extended illness and death when Prybutok was 10 years old.
+As a result of the opportunity that was afforded him by higher education, Dr. Prybutok has dedicated his academic career to providing the same opportunities to other underprivileged students.
+Consistent with his dedication to providing graduate educational opportunity to others he has chaired over 60 doctoral dissertations, served on dozens of other committees, served as President of the Association of Texas Graduate Schools (Fall 2018–2019), and Past President of ATGS (2019-20).
+He constantly strives to serve as a creative administrator that works to engage faculty in solving problems and creating opportunities for all students.